custom-cards/spotify-card/README.md

     - type: 'custom:spotify-card'
       client_id: <YOUR CLIENT ID>
       limit: <optional number of playlists to retrieve (default 10)>
+      device: <optional name of a device to pre-select>
 ```

+If you add the `device` setting, the card will select it by default and will not display the dropdown menu.

 ### Improvements to come thru PR or with patience
   - Request a refresh token so the user doesn't have to authenticate every 3600 secs